JackHarley/ChallengeResponseServer/docs/endpoints.md

 * key: Verification key from email

 Completes a user registration by verification key.
+This is a browser facing endpoint, it returns nicely formatted HTML.

 **Responses:**

-* If verification is successful, 200 OK with a HTML body.
+* If verification is successful, 200 OK and a verification complete message.
-* If no key is provided, 400 BAD REQUEST.
+* If no key is provided, 400 BAD REQUEST and a verification failed message.
-* If the provided key is not valid/already used, 404 NOT FOUND.
+* If the provided key is not valid/already used, 404 NOT FOUND and a verification failed message.

 POST /user/reverify
 ------------------------------